junxit/us-congress-bills-110/derived/amendments.md

 ### 49 U.S.C. § 31111

-> in the paragraph heading by striking “Drive-away saddlemount with fullmount” and inserting “Driveaway saddlemount” ;
+> in the paragraph heading by striking “Drive-away saddlemount with fullmount” and inserting “Driveaway saddlemount”;

 | | |
 |---|---|